djgroen/FabSim3/docs/index.rst

 * FabMD, focused on molecular dynamics.
 * FabFlee, focused on agent-based modelling.
-* FabUQCampaign, focused on ocean modelling.
+* FabUQCampaign, focused on UQ ensemble sampling.
 * FabDummy, a dummy plugin used for testing the toolkit.